onlinq/form-collection/docs/elements/onlinq-collection.md

   The prefix of `name` attributes of input elements of the form collection.
   Defaults to its own `name` attribute value or `null`.

+- `actions`
+  Boolean property indicating whether the container for collection actions is enabled.

+- `actionList`
+  A space-seperated list of allowed actions in the collection.
+Defaults to `all`.

-- `allowAdd`
+- `allowAdd` (read-only)
-  Boolean property indicating whether new entries can be added to the collection.
+  Boolean property indicating whether entries can be added to the collection.

-- `allowDelete`
+- `allowDelete` (read-only)
   Boolean property indicating whether entries can be removed from the collection.

-- `allowMove`
+- `allowMove` (read-only)
   Boolean property indicating whether entries can be moved inside the collection.

-- `prototype` (read-only)
-  Returns the entry prototype if it exists.

 - `prototypeName`
   The replacement value for the entry prototype's index value.
 Defaults to `__name__`.

+- `prototypeActions`
+  Boolean property indicating whether the container for actions will be enabled on entries added during runtime.

 - `min`
   The minimum amount of entries in the collection.
 Defaults to `0`.